E-ACT Modern Slavery Statement 2020-2021

 - Supplier terms and conditions.

-Our Remuneration Committee has oversight of the process and practices embedded within E-ACT to reduce Modern Slavery and in ensuring our supply chains which rely on people can demonstrate adherence with local and national laws and regulations, including paying the minimum wage.
-The members of the Committee will work together with the Personnel Committee as appropriate on these areas.
+Our Remuneration Committee (REMCO) has oversight of the process and practices embedded within E-ACT to reduce Modern Slavery and in ensuring our supply chains which rely on people can demonstrate adherence with local and national laws and regulations, including paying the minimum wage.
+The members of the Committee work together with the Personnel Committee as appropriate on these areas.

 Identifying and addressing risks